Ayman-shaim1/Python-VU-meter/README.md

 - The scaling factor of 300 is optimized for 16-bit audio samples (0 → 32000) to create a readable VU meter (0 → 50 bars)
 - Ensure FFmpeg is properly installed and accessible
 - The script requires the audio file to exist in the specified location
-- The visualization updates at 100 Hz (every 10ms) for smooth real-time display
+- The visualization updates at 50 Hz (every 20ms) for real-time display
+- The decode time and update interval are synchronized for optimal performance

+## Troubleshooting

+- **FFmpeg not found:** Make sure FFmpeg is installed and the path in `main.py` is correct
+- **No audio playback:** Check that the audio file exists and VLC is properly installed
+- **VU meter not updating:** Verify that the audio file is playing and FFmpeg can decode it
+- **Performance issues:** Try increasing `decode_time` to reduce CPU usage

 ## License